SharePoint/sp-dev-docs/docs/general-development/excel-services-development-roadmap.md

 - Extend the Microsoft Excel function library in Excel Services by using user-defined functions (UDFs)

-- Customize the Excel Web Access Web Part
+- Customize the Excel Web Access web part

 - Develop solutions by using ECMAScript (JavaScript, JScript)